 pythonp = Path('somefile.txt') p.unlink()

-not only simplifies file and directory handling in Python, but also makes it more robust and reliable.
-In the next section, let's look at real scenarios where pathlib
+pathlib not only simplifies file and directory handling in Python, but also makes it more robust and reliable.
+In the next section, let's look at real scenarios where pathlib can be leveraged.

 Use Cases & Examples